ovh/docs/pages/cloud/dedicated/raid_hard/guide.en-gb.md

 Memory Correctable Errors   : 0
 Memory Uncorrectable Errors : 0
 ```
+If the counted errors are more than zero, you should create a backup of your data and contact the support with the full output.
+Then, the support will schedule an intervention for the replacement of the RAID controller.

-For a succinct output of only the errors, the command can be expanded by a grep:
+For a succinct output of only the error counters, the command can be expanded by a grep:
 ```sh
 MegaCli -AdpAllInfo -aALL | grep "Errors"
 Memory Correctable Errors   : 0